A Food Historian, Peggy Lutz, B.A., M.A.

 I believe we all can go on with the deep imprints food left on our souls.
 Tortilla chips dipped in cottage cheese mixed with salsa is another childhood food tradition, to which I still regularly adhere.
-My parents took our family to Tucson, Arizona for several winters in the 1960’s.
-Friday night was our family night out.
+My parents took our family to Tucson, Arizona for several winters in the 1960’s, where Friday night was our family night out.
 I fell in love with an eating establishment that brought this spicy concoction with fresh warm corn chips, while we were waiting to order.
-I was quite excited by this new combination.
-I still am.
+I was quite excited by this new combination and still am.

-Cooking and eating minister deeply to me.
-Preparation of food stills me in the “pressing in” times with my soul.
-I was created to cook and share the fruits of my labors with others.
-Indeed, my work’s delectable results also strengthen me in my quiet meals alone, when I’m not really alone.
-Food is life to me in more ways than one.
-It is a way to commune with my God and let him heal me.
+Cooking and eating minister deeply to me; preparation of food stills me in the “pressing in” times with my soul; I was created to cook and share the fruits of my labors with others.
+Indeed these delectable results also nourish me in my quiet meals alone, when I’m not really alone.
+Food is life to me in more ways than one, for it is a way to commune with my God and let him heal me.

 He began to develop this gift in me at the age of six.
-This is when I had my first job in my father’s restaurant, which began my training in this craft of ailments.
-My older sister and I peeled a five gallon bucket of potatoes, for 50 cents a bucket, every summer day except Sundays.
+This is when I had my first job in my father’s restaurant, which began my training in this craft of ailments; my older sister and I peeled a five gallon bucket of potatoes, for 50 cents a bucket, every summer day except Sundays.
 After several years, I graduated to dish washer, then salad prep, and on through the equipping line of tasks in the food business.
-My Maker has prepared me for his workmanship (that he ordained before creation) all my life.
-There is no mistake that I am who I am.
+My Maker prepared me all my lifetime for his workmanship (that he ordained in me before creation); there is no mistake that I am who I am.
 The loving direction of his perpetual hand on me is crystal clear.

-The winter of 1980-81 marked a delightful period for my soul: I lived in the glorious city of Tokyo, Japan!
+The winter of 1980-81 marked a delightful period for my soul, for I lived in the glorious city of Tokyo, Japan!
 Sudden illness brought me back to the United States.
-My heart’s cry for many years was to go back to the Orient.
-I sought the manifestation of this dream for a long time, to no avail (yet).
+My heart’s cry for many years was to go back to the Orient; I sought the manifestation of this dream for a long time, to no avail (yet).

-My creativity birthed my present work in food, as I sought this aspiration upon my return to Billings, Montana, following the illness.
-Thus I began catering historical meals in 1982.
-Among repasts of many cultures and times, I designed a feast representing the history of my state, with the intention of getting back to Tokyo.
-Next I met one-on-one with Governor Ted Schwinden and proposed my promoting the popular sale of Montana beef in Japan.
-He grasped my vision of entertaining Japanese clients with my dinner showcasing our beef.
-I had contact with the head of the Montana Department of Commerce for two years; however there were never enough funds to send me abroad.
+My creativity birthed my work in food as I continued to seek this aspiration.
+I began catering historical meals upon my return to Billings, Montana after my illness.
+Among repasts of many cultures and times, I designed a feast representing the history of my state, with the intention of getting back to Tokyo; next, I met one-on-one with Governor Ted Schwinden and proposed my promoting the popular sale of Montana beef in Japan.
+He grasped my vision of entertaining Japanese clients with my dinner, showcasing our beef; thus, I had contact with the head of the Montana Department of Commerce for two years; albeit there were never enough funds to send me abroad.

-Portland expanded my work greatly!
-1991 saw me finish my Master’s degree in Pacific Northwest history, specializing in food history.
-I was now prepared as an expert in my native foods.
+Portland expanded my calling greatly!
+1991 marked the finish my Master’s degree in Pacific Northwest history, specializing in food history; I was now prepared as an expert in my native foods.
 Both local and out-of-state events have utilized my knowledge of period American cuisine, as well as that of other cultures from different times.

 I have come full circle after decades of delighting in food here in my native home.
-Now I want to reach the world with my gift through thoughts on cooking, eating, and entertaining.
-I will use ailments of the past as well as exciting, nourishing, new creations.
+Now I want to reach abroad with my gift through thoughts on cooking, eating, and entertaining; I will use ailments of the past, as well as exciting, nourishing, new combinations.
 My passion is to bring vibrant heath and joy to all who will come to partake in this bread of life with me.
-It is my pleasure to invite you to enjoy vital journeys, as I share this gift which God started in me before time began.
+It is my pleasure to invite you to enjoy this vital journey, as I share this gift which God started in me before time began.